Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 DMARC uses SPF and DKIM results to provide instructions on handling emails that fail authentication.
 Domain owners can choose to quarantine, reject, or allow those emails, adding an extra layer of security.

-Setting up these methods helps deliver legitimate mail to inboxes and lowers the chance of being seen as spam.
+Setting up these methods helps deliver legitimate mail to inboxes and reduces the likelihood of being perceived as spam.

 Domain Authentication Best Practices

-Proper domain authentication starts with checking that SPF, DKIM, and DMARC are set up for each sending domain.
+Proper domain authentication begins with verifying that SPF, DKIM, and DMARC are properly configured for each sending domain.
 Each record should be tested after setup to confirm the configuration is working.

 -